Teriks/pake/README.md

 import pake

-# This is required to use pake.submake.run_script
+# This is required to use pake.subpake.run_pake
 # outside of a target
-import pake.submake
+import pake.subpake

 make = pake.init()